 If a child returns to school without an excuse, the teacher will be asked to remind the student to bring in an excuse the next day.
 Office personnel will follow up with a pink slip.
 Please remember it is the teacher's responsibility to make sure the attendance excuse file is complete.

 DISMISSAL TIMES

-- Car Riders at 3:10 p.m. - Buses will be dismissed at 3:20 p.m.
+- Walkers and Car Riders will be dismissed by bell at 3:05 PM. - Buses students will be dismissed by bell at 3:09 PM.